FakeModz/Growproxy/README.md

 # Growtopia enet proxy edited by FakeModz#1192
 Growtopia enet proxy that allows modification and viewing of packets, and creation of new ones.
 ## How to use
-* Does not need separate http server
+* This For Android

-* Build with Release x64
+* For tutorial watch youtube Gucktube YT

-* Start proxy -> auto patch hosts -> Works as supposed
+* ENJOY

 ## Features
 * Print all variantlists and function calls